KasparEtter/ef1p/pages/email/email.md

 Intermediary message handlers seal their authentication results so that the incoming mail server of the recipient can consider to deliver even those messages whose [DMARC authentication](#domain-based-message-authentication-reporting-and-conformance) no longer passes.
-Here is what these three headers look like:
+These three header fields look as follows:

 <figure markdown="block">